 Yes.
 When you have an account with any of the online money transfer services highlighted above, you can make transfers through their website, or via their iOS Apple and Android apps.

 However, some areeasier to use than others, check out our guide on which providers have the best apps.

 No, you cannot use Venmo to spend MWK in Malawi as it is only available in the United States.
 Nor can you use it to send money to Malawi.
-The best alternative we found for sending money is Western Union, who offers the best exchange rate for international transfers from United States.
+The best alternative we found for sending money is Remitly, who offers the best exchange rate for international transfers from United States.

 No, you cannot use Zelle to transfer money to Malawi.
 Zelle is only available for transfers between United States bank accounts.
-If you want to send money quickly to Malawi, the fastest provider we found is Remitly.
+If you want to send money quickly to Malawi, the fastest provider we found is Wise.